KenBuckley/imdb/README.md

 Make sure the database is running.
 From the directory containing docker-compose.yml enter the following commands (linux machine),

 uv venv
 uv sync
 source .venv/bin/activate
 python -m imdb.main

 now in your browser go to localhost:8080/api/doc

-Edge cases in table title.basics.tsv: multiole titles: tt0000049	short	Boxing Match; or, Glove Contest	Boxing Match; or, Glove Contest	0	1896	\N	\N	Short,Sport
+Edge cases in table title.basics.tsv:
+1. There are some movies with multiple titles: tt0000049	short	Boxing Match; or, Glove Contest	Boxing Match; or, Glove Contest	0	1896	\N	\N	Short,Sport

 some movies have no genre: (might substitute unknown -otherwise might not show when searching for genre=any)